Understanding money is not always easy.

 Total non-mortgage debt in the United States measures in billions of dollars.
 The important thing is that you have a plan for paying it back over time in a way that works with your budget.

-American households that have credit card debt average a total balance of over $7,000, according to a recent NerdWallet study.
-While not every household has credit card debt, those that do have significant amounts to repay, based on the average.
+American households that have credit card debt average a total balance of over $6,000, according to a recent NerdWallet study.
 No matter how much debt you have, potentially lowering your rate with debt consolidation could be a smart way to pay down that debt faster and organize your payments into one monthly amount.

 3. Many Americans would have trouble with a $400 emergency.